A Handy Guide to High Intensity Interval Training (HIIT) 2025

 • High knees

-• Push-ups / plyometric push-ups
+• Push-ups

 • Jump lunges

-• Box jumps or step-ups
+• Box step-ups

 How Can HIIT Help You Lose Weight?

-As a coach, this is one of clients’ first questions.
-Here’s how HIIT supports fat loss — with caveats.
+As a coach, this is one of clientsโ€™ first questions.
+Hereโ€™s how HIIT supports fat loss โ€” with caveats.

 3. Improved insulin sensitivity & metabolic health: Interval training stimulates better glucose uptake in muscles.

 4. Muscle preservation: Because HIIT is intense and involves resistance or body weight moves, there’s a better chance to preserve lean mass compared to long, steady-state cardio.
 That supports a higher resting metabolic rate.
+This is one reason interval training is often included during body recomposition phases where the goal is improving muscle definition while reducing body fat gradually.

 Caveat: Weight loss ultimately depends on your calorie balance.
-HIIT is a tool — pair it with smart nutrition (which might involve macro counting) and rest.
+Even the hardest HIIT workouts usually work best when paired with a sustainable calorie deficit and realistic recovery habits.
+HIIT is a tool โ€” pair it with smart nutrition (which might involve macro counting) and rest.
 Also, overdo HIIT with underfueled calories and you risk injury or burnout.

 HIIT and Macro Counting

-• Higher carbohydrate demand: HIIT relies more on anaerobic glycolysis, so you’ll need sufficient carbs (especially around workouts) to fuel performance and recovery.
+• Higher carbohydrate demand: HIIT relies more on anaerobic glycolysis, so youโ€™ll need sufficient carbs (especially around workouts) to fuel performance and recovery.
+A lot of people trying HIIT while avoiding carbs completely notice their workout quality and recovery drop pretty quickly.

 • Protein: Adequate protein ensures muscle repair and prevents muscle loss during intense training phases.

-• Fat: You still need fat for hormonal health; but since HIIT is energy-demanding, keep your fat intake balanced—not too low.
+• Fat: You still need fat for hormonal health; but since HIIT is energy-demanding, keep your fat intake balancedโ€”not too low.

-• Nutrient timing: Pre-HIIT your body benefits from some carbs (e.g., 20–30 g) and post-workout recovery ideally includes protein + carbs to replenish glycogen and repair muscle.
+• Nutrient timing: Pre-HIIT your body benefits from some carbs (e.g., 20โ€“30 g) and post-workout recovery ideally includes protein + carbs to replenish glycogen and repair muscle.

 If you already use calculators, you can adjust your macros slightly upward during HIIT phases to support performance, but not so much that you offset the calorie deficit entirely.